Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/CardUI.md

 # Card UI

-A range of controls to provide a Card based interface, this includes several capabilties and features to manipulate the cards based on requirements, including:
+A range of controls to provide a Card based interface, this includes several capabilities and features to manipulate the cards based on requirements, including:

 * 2D Expanding cards
 * 2D Popup, including falling cards